classroomtechtools/modularLibraries.gs/Examples/PhoenixApp/README.md

 @user.role.Admin
 ```

-I solved this by creating a `Settings` datastore, and set it up on the `onAppLoad` trigger.
+I solved this by creating a `Settings` datastore that has special setup in `AppSettings:onAppStart`.

 When the application loads up, loading is suspended and, if required, creates a record that has for the `UserEmail` field the user's email address field, and any settings fields (such as `ProtectData` boolean and `Ou` string).
-In that way we guarantee that there is one and only one record in Settings for each application user:
+In that way we guarantee that there is one and only one record in Settings for each application user, for whenever `Settings` is loaded during the application interactions with the user, it runs this:

 ```js
 // App:Datastores:Settings:queryRecords